 2025 SMA Thailand Conservation Expedition

 Dear Families, Friends, and Travelers – Welcome to the 2025 SMA Thailand Conservation Expedition!
 To learn more, you have two webpages at your disposal.
 The Pre-Enrollment page shares exciting highlights and important info that you will want to know before signing up.
 Once enrolled, you'll begin using the Post-Enrollment page which offers a greater level of detail.
-Please review the information thoroughly and get excited for an unforgettable trip!!
+Please review the information thoroughly and get excited for an unforgettable trip in Thailand!

 Travel Dates: June 6, 2025 - June 17, 2025